MickWest/sitrec/docs/CustomSitchTool.md

 # The Sitrec Custom Sitch Tool

-Sitrec is a powerful tool that allows you to set up sitchs (situations) by either coding them directly, or by setting up a custom JSON file.
+Sitrec is a powerful tool that allows you to set up sitches (situations) by either coding them directly, or by setting up a custom JSON file.

 Both those methods are powerful, but cumbersome.
 A simpler way that will work for many sitches is to use the _Custom Sitch Tool_.